aclaf/flagrant/docs/explanation/argument-files.md

 The initial implementation focuses on line-based format, but shell-style parsing with whitespace separation and quoting support is a natural extension.
 This format would allow argument files to look more like actual command lines, with multiple arguments on a single line separated by spaces.

 Implementing this format requires a proper shell-style tokenizer that handles single quotes, double quotes, escape sequences, and line continuations.
 The tokenizer should follow established shell conventions to minimize surprises for users.
-However, it doesn't need to implement shell features like variable expansion or command substitution; it only needs to handle quoting and escaping.
+But it doesn't need to implement shell features like variable expansion or command substitution; it only needs to handle quoting and escaping.

 The format should be configurable so applications can choose which mode to use.
-Some applications might benefit from the simplicity of line-based format, while others might prefer the flexibility of shell-style format.
+Some applications might use the simplicity of line-based format, while others might prefer the flexibility of shell-style format.
 The choice affects how users write their argument files and what characters require escaping.

 ### Recursive expansion with cycle detection